belmix/zclassic-swing-wallet-ui/README.md

 1. Operating system and tools

-   As of November 2016 (ZClassic v1.0.3) this program is only intended to work on Linux (same limitation as [ZClassic](http://zclassic.org)).
-Future versions will work on MAC/Windows.
+   As of February 2017 (ZClassic v1.0.5) this program is primarily tested on Linux but also supports MacOS/Windows (same limitation as [ZClassic](http://zclassic.org)).
-   The Linux tools you need to build and run the Wallet GUI are Git, Java (JDK7 or later) and Ant.
+   The tools you need to build and run the Wallet GUI are Git, Java (JDK7 or later) and Ant.
 If using Ubuntu Linux, they may be installed via command:
    ```
    user@ubuntu:~/build-dir$ sudo apt-get install git default-jdk ant